Hydrospheredata/hydro-serving/docs/src/main/paradox/tutorials/serving/spark.md

 ...
 ```

-Once the model have been trained you can export the whole computational graph and the trained weights with `PipelineModel.save()`.
-In order to do that you have to define your model's signature:
+Once the model has been trained, you can export the whole computational graph and the trained weights with `PipelineModel.save()`.
+In order to do that, you have to define your model's signature:

 ```python
 pipeline.write().overwrite().save("binarizer")